When and where to use CIR

 Imagine a school year for middle school-aged learners when separate classes in language arts, science, social studies and even math are replaced by a single course lasting a couple of hours each school day.
 (Note: That's not the only possibility; others are listed below.)

-During this class, small teams of learners actively investigate the real world, instead of second- or third-hand versions of reality in textbooks or other sources.
+During this class, small teams of learners actively investigate the real world instead of second- or third-hand versions of reality in textbooks or other sources.
 They write, read, calculate, draw, photograph, interview, experiment, discuss, and present conclusions.
-They compare, contrast, find relationships, hypothesize, analyze, synthesize, and value—the full range of mental processes.
+They compare, contrast, find relationships, hypothesize, analyze, synthesize, value, and so on—the full range of mental processes.

 The skills emphasized in the usual core courses aren’t ignored.
 Teacher teams evaluate performance—the level of each learner’s comprehension, the effectiveness of writing—all the usual academic skills.

 But a great deal more is going on.
 Students are building mental tools for making sense of the complexity that surrounds them by focusing on patterns, relationships, and systems.
 And they’re erasing the artificial boundaries between fields of knowledge erected by conventional instruction.

 Not incidentally, students—even the ones that often perform far below expectations—are motivated to participate.
 Assumptions about ability frequently change when the task is making sense of real-world experience rather than merely interpreting text about that experience.

 That’s our aim in Connections: Investigating Reality.